 - We value and work to foster cooperation and mutual understanding between Charlottesville, Albemarle, and the University of Virginia

 Charlottesville Tomorrow is the trusted source of in-depth information on key quality of life issues before local government in the City of Charlottesville and the County of Albemarle.
-Charlottesville Tomorrow’s information is widely distributed to the public through a partnership with the daily newspaper, our website, in email newsletters, in printed local election voter guides, and on weekly radio programs.
+Charlottesville Tomorrow’s information is widely distributed to the public through a partnership with the daily newspaper, our website, in email newsletters, and in local election voter guides.